Awareness series & programme updates

 India-relevant awareness pages with prevention checklists, early warning signs, and links to every topic from our news centre.

-Hon'ble Supreme Court of India Judgment dated 14/02/2003
+Hon'ble Supreme Court of India — judgment dated 14/02/2003 (public discussion on community health roles)

 Training follows WHO and Government of India guidelines, with emphasis on health education and ethical community service.
 Our mission is to help young Indians become capable, respected paramedical and community health professionals.

-Learn MoreStart with self-care, move to family support, and build confidence to assist your community with safe and ethical health guidance.
+Career & scopeStart with self-care, move to family support, and build confidence to assist your community with safe and ethical health guidance.

 मूलभूत स्वास्थ्य आदतों से शुरुआत करें, परिवार सहयोग तक बढ़ें, और सुरक्षित तरीके से समुदाय की मदद करने की तैयारी करें।